 Conclusions

 ... indeterminate, no determination whether the filament was "on" or "off" at time of damage.

+Disclaimers and qualifying statements

+For hot shock: It is not possible to determine if filament was damaged at time of collision.

-Disclaimers and Qualifying Statements
+Other Disclaimers and Qualifying Statements

-Class Comparisons (where applicable)

-Include limiting factors, such as size, and state that they preclude further testing which can provide additional information.

-For mass produced items:

-Because mass produced items (case dependent, i.e., textile fibers) are mass produced, it is not possible to state that a fiber originated from a particular textile source to the exclusion of all other materials composed of fibers which exhibit the same (applicable, i.e., chemical and optical) properties.
+Because mass produced items (case dependent, i.e., textile fibers, plastic bags, and plastic gloves) are mass produced, it is not possible to state that a fiber originated from a particular textile source to the exclusion of all other materials composed of fibers which exhibit the same (applicable, i.e., chemical and optical) properties.

 For blue denim and white cotton fibers:

-If no further analysis was warranted: These fibers are ubiquitous and have limited forensic value and therefore no further analysis was performed For plastic bags (where applicable):
+If no further analysis was warranted: These fibers are ubiquitous and have limited forensic value and therefore no further analysis was performed

+For plastic bags (where applicable):